 To do so we built 17 different sensors, and tested their accuracy using 3 different touch sizes and 8 different touch-detection algorithms.

+Please refer to our paper for the full details.
 Keep scrolling for an overview of the results.

 In general, touch characteristics are what we have the least control over.
 We can’t very well tell users to change the size of their fingers and generally we don’t control how much pressure they use.
 Still, we can take their behavior into consideration and we can design sensors to suit the way we expect the users to engage with them.